 At Grasshopper, we think our kids are amazing!
 We put this page together to showcase their many achievements!

-Campers from our first week of Summer 2017 speak, lead, play and compete in awesome challenges for reward and immunity.
+Campers from Summer 2018 speak, lead, play and compete in awesome challenges for reward and immunity.
 Tribal Council anyone?

 SPEAK EASY STUDENT STANDS OUT WITH HER “STAND OUT” SPEECH

 One of our second grade Speak Easy students knocked her final speech out of the park!
 She truly grasped the 6 Tips for a Great Speech and put in the dedicated practice and speech editing to “stand out”.

 Alex Olson is not your ordinary second grade student.
 She took a book writing project and turned it into a charitable fundraising opportunity that benefits Save a Forgotten Equine (SAFE), a nonprofit based in Woodinville that rescues neglected and abandoned horses and rehabilitates them.

 Alex is a student in Ms. Jones’ class at Bear Creek Elementary and is the daughter of Jen and Keith Olson, of Woodinville.

 Alex OlsonWhen her parents saw a creative writing enrichment class called Aspiring Authors, being hosted by Grasshopper Enrichment Education after school at Bear Creek, they offered Alex, who loves to write, the opportunity to take the class.